Syngenta CFO says it faces no glyphosate lawsuits

-ZURICH (Reuters) - Chinese-owned agricultural chemical maker Syngenta has not been named in litigation involving weed-killer ingredient glyphosate that has hit German rival Bayer (BAYGn.DE), the Swiss-based company’s chief financial officer, Mark Patrick, said on Friday.
+ZURICH, July 19 (Reuters) - Chinese-owned agricultural chemical maker Syngenta has not been named in litigation involving weed-killer ingredient glyphosate that has hit German rival Bayer, the Swiss-based company’s chief financial officer, Mark Patrick, said on Friday.

 “To date, Syngenta has not been named in any of the glyphosate suits,” Patrick said on a conference call after Syngenta announced first-half results in which sales fell 7% to $6.8 billion, while net income tumbled 34% to $798 million, in part due to bad weather and global trade disputes.